| Properly fitting your bicycle to your individual body type is crucial

 have found through personal experience that even a two-millimeter extension

+can make a considerable difference in comfort, so be exact.
 When installing toe clips, begin by aligning them directly on the centers

 of the pedals.
 If you notice any discomfort in your feet, ankles, or knees